CLRX/CLRX-mirror/doc/AmdCl2Abi.md

 Second pointer is argument's pointer.
 This pointer points to argument's buffer.
 First argument are setup arguments.

-* ulong global_offset_0 - 64-bit global offset for X
+* size_t global_offset_0 - 64-bit global offset for X
-* ulong global_offset_1 - 64-bit global offset for Y
+* size_t global_offset_1 - 64-bit global offset for Y
-* ulong global_offset_2 - 64-bit global offset for Z
+* size_t global_offset_2 - 64-bit global offset for Z

 Further arguments in that buffer are an user arguments defined for kernel.
-Any pointer, command queue, image, sampler, structure tooks 8 bytes (64-bit pointer).
+Any pointer, command queue, image, sampler, structure tooks 8 bytes (64-bit pointer) or 4 bytes (32-bit pointer) in 32-bit AMD OpenCL 2.0.
-3 componet vector tooks number of bytes  of 4 element vector.
+3 component vector tooks number of bytes  of 4 element vector.
 Smaller types likes (char, short) tooks 1-3 bytes.
 Alignment depends on same type or type of element (for vectors).

+For 64-bit AMD OpenCL 2.0 all setup arguments and pointers are 64-bit.
-For 32-bit AMD OpenCL 2.0 all setup arguments are 32-bit.
+For 32-bit AMD OpenCL 2.0 all setup arguments and pointers are 32-bit.

 ### Image arguments